Alrighttt/dockersegid/README.md

 Edit the `config.py` file to the appropriate RPC settings for the node you will be generating the addresses from.
 You will also be funding all 64 segid addresses from this node, so it must have a balance.
 The RPC settings can be found in `~/.komodod/<CHAINNAME>/<CHAINNAME>.conf`.
 The IP should not be changed unless you are running the node from a separate computer.
 If you are running the node on a separate computer, ensure that the RPC port is open.

 Edit the `dockerstart.sh` file.
 Set PASSWD to a long string of random characters.
 Set SEEDIP to the IP of the node the docker nodes will connect to.
 The node the docker nodes will connect to must have its p2p port open.
 Edit the `ac_parameters` to match the parameters of your chain.
-Make sure you have every `ac_parameter` you would use to start a typical node on your chain.
+Make sure you have every `ac_parameter` you would use to start a typical node on your chain including `-addnode`.
 For example the default setting for this repo is for this chain `./komodod -ac_name=STAKETEST -ac_supply=10000000 -ac_reward=1000000000 -ac_staked=90`

 Edit the `kmdcli` script.
 Change `ac_name` to fit your chain and `-rpcpassword` to the same value as `PASSWD` set in `dockerstart.sh`.